ThinkBotLabs/SimpleSite/README.md

 # SimpleSite
 This is a HTML5 simple site for testing CI/CD.

-Curently configured to deploy to Kubernetes via Jenkins
+Curently configured to deploy to Kubernetes via Jenkins.
+Yep